GioF71/librespot-docker/README.md

 VOLUME_RANGE||Range of the volume control (dB).
 Default for softvol: `60`.
 For the `alsa` mixer: what the control supports.
 AUTOPLAY||Autoplay similar songs when your music ends. `Y` or `y` to enable.
 DISABLE_GAPLESS||Disables gapless playback by forcing the sink to close between tracks. `Y` or `y` to disable gapless mode.
-PASSTHROUGH||Pass a raw stream to the output.
-Only works with the pipe and subprocess backends. `Y` or `y` to enable.
+PASSTHROUGH||Pass a raw stream to the output.  works with the pipe and subprocess backends. `Y` or `y` to enable.
 PUID||Set this value the the user which should run the application, defaults to `1000` if not set when using the `pulseaudio` backend
 PGID||Set this value the the user which should run the application, defaults to `1000` if not set when using the `pulseaudio` backend
 AUDIO_GID||Specifies the gid for the group `audio`, it is required if you want to use, e.g., the `alsa` backend in user mode.
 Refer to [this page](https://github.com/GioF71/squeezelite-docker/blob/main/doc/example-alsa-user-mode.md) from my squeezelite-docker repository for more details.